rivy/js.xdg-portable/readme.md

 ## API

-The properties `.data`, `.config`, `.cache`, `.runtime` will return `null` in the uncommon case that both the XDG environment variable is not set and the users home directory can't be found.
+The properties `.data`, `.config`, `.cache`, `.runtime`, `.state` will return `null` in the uncommon case that both the XDG environment variable is not set and the users home directory can't be found.
 You need to handle this case.
 A common solution is to [fall back to a temp directory](https://github.com/yeoman/configstore/blob/b82690fc401318ad18dcd7d151a0003a4898a314/index.js#L15).

 ### .data